This accessibility statement applies to the Welsh Government’s information on GOV.WALES.

 - our campaign microsites, available at:

 Each service has its own accessibility page, with details of how accessible the service is, how to report problems and how to request information in an alternative format.
-You can access these pages from the footer inside the service.
+You can access these pages from the footer inside the individual service’s web pages.